-- TOEFL (recommended score is 79 IBT) - administered by the Educational Testing Service (code: 5571)
+- TOEFL (recommended score is 80 IBT or higher) - administered by the Educational Testing Service (code: 5571)

-- IELTS (recommended score is 6.0) - jointly managed by the British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations
+- IELTS (recommended score is 6.0 or higher) - jointly managed by the British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations

 - SAT - administered by the College Board (code: 5571)